dreamer-coding/fossil-updater/README.md

 ## Contributing

-If you're interested in contributing to this project, please consider opening pull requests or creating issues on the [GitHub repository](https://github.com/dreamer-coding-555/project-app-py).
+If you're interested in contributing to this project, please consider opening pull requests or creating issues on the [GitHub repository](https://github.com/dreamer-coding-555/fossil-updater).
 Be sure to review the guidelines provided on the project's GitHub page.

 ## Feedback and Support

-If you encounter issues, have questions, or want to provide feedback, please don't hesitate to open an issue on the [GitHub repository](https://github.com/dreamer-coding-555/project-app-py/issues).
+If you encounter issues, have questions, or want to provide feedback, please don't hesitate to open an issue on the [GitHub repository](https://github.com/dreamer-coding-555/fossil-updater/issue).

 ## License

-This project is licensed under the [Apache License 2.0](LICENSE).
+This project is licensed under the [Mozilla Public License](LICENSE).

 ---

 Thank you for choosing this Python project template.
 Happy coding and building amazing projects!

-## Contact

-If you have questions or want to get in touch regarding programming solutions, you can find a way to contact me on my [website](https://trilobite.home.blog/contact/).